-Todays letter will deal with important lessons we can learn from the late Victor Serebriakoff.
-He was born in the slums of East London Oct.
+Victor Serebriakoff was born in the slums of East London Oct.
 17, 1912.
 He was the son of a Russian father and cockney mother.
 He died on New Year's Day 2,000 at the age of 87.
-Among other things, Victor is famous for his brilliance.
-In fact, he became the president of the prestigious Mensa Society.
-This is the oldest, largest, and best known organization for geniuses in the world.
+Victor is famous for his brilliance.
+He became the president of the prestigious Mensa Society, which is oldest, largest, and best known organization for geniuses in the world.
 In order to be a member you must score within the top 2% on a standard intelligence test.